 Railroads stir commerce and profoundly impact business, but they also shape communities.
 The management of the Chicago, Burlington & Quincy Railroad was acutely aware of the impact their railroad had on the region it served.
 In 1948 the CB&Q commissioned professional photojournalists Russell Lee and Esther Bubley to document the influence of the Burlington Route on the communities it traversed.

-This book features some of the best black and white photography from that project.
+This book features some of the best Black-and-White photography from that project.
 It takes readers on a journey around the post-World War II Burlington system, taking a look at the era when CB&Q was transitioning from steam power to diesels and Zephyr streamliners.
 This title is a joint collaboration between South Platte Press and the Garbely Publishing Company.

-South Platte Press, softcover, 104 pages, 8.5 x 11 x .25 in., b&w photographs with captions.
+South Platte Press, softcover, 104 pages, standard portrait book 8 x 10 in., Black-and-White photographs with captions.
 Index to images by location.